tlsnotary/tlsn/tlsn/benches/README.md

 For future reference, you can clean up this configuration as shown below.

-First, delete each the interface pair (this removes both):
+First, delete the interface pair (this removes both):

 ```sh
 ip netns exec prover-ns ip link delete prover-veth